DRUG CHARGES DEFENSE ATTORNEYS IN LAS VEGAS, NEVADA

 Constructive possession is a legal concept that can be used to establish guilt for the crime of drug possession.
 It does not require actual physical possession of the drugs (such as in your pocket, purse or backpack), but rather you have the ability to control them.

-Example: If police pull over your car, and find a bag of cocaine behind your seat, they may charge you with constructive possession because they know you have control over what happens to that bag of cocaine.
+For example: If police pull you over, and find a bag of cocaine behind your seat, they may charge you with constructive possession because they know you have control over what happens to that bag of cocaine.
+This can occur even if you had no idea that the drugs were in your vehicle, because someone else left it there.
+Our Las Vegas criminal defense attorneys have successfully argued cases just like these.

-For example, if you borrow money from a friend who then steals her mother's jewelry and sells it on eBay while using your account information (but without telling you), then perhaps both parties could be held liable under constructive possession law because one person had access and control over stolen property which was ultimately consumed by another person
+For example, if you borrow money from a friend who then steals her mother's jewelry and sells it on eBay while using your account information (but without telling you), then perhaps both parties could be held liable under constructive possession law because one person had access and control over stolen property which was ultimately consumed by another person.
+You need an experienced criminal lawyer to help you out of situations like these.

 Drug Manufacturing and Distribution